Sign In / Sign Out

 While there are a number of effective responses to protect cars that are parked in parking lots or facilities, there are fewer clearly effective solutions that local police can implement to prevent thefts from residential streets and driveways.
 The streets on which cars are parked may be wide or narrow, treed or bare of vegetation, and lit or unlit; the risks of theft vary according to these environments.
 The fact that streets and the driveways attached to them are accessible to everyone makes cars very vulnerable.
 Probably the most effective response for car owners is not to park their cars in the open streets or driveways.
 Of course, many car owners, especially in more densely populated residential areas, are forced to park on the streets because they do not have garages or driveways.

 The capacity to prevent theft of cars and their components at the local level is limited, especially when cars are parked on the street where they are easily accessible at any time of the day, with few obstacles in the way of the thief.
 The solution in large part depends on car manufacturers, who have begun in recent years to design cars that are much more secure from theft, and on car insurers, who have demanded that cars be designed with security as a major concern, just as they did previously in regard to car safety.
 12 Obviously, at the local level, police must respond to the problem regardless of the level of security built into the cars in that vicinity.

-- Promoting sales of cars with in-built security systems.
+Because there is little evaluative research available on this problem, it is uncertain how effective many of the responses described below are.
+They are nonetheless grounded in accepted crime prevention principles.1.
+Promoting sales of cars with in-built security systems.
 The most effective techniques that have reduced car theft over the last three decades have been car security systems installed by manufacturers.
 These systems have included: